Self-Assessment Tool for Official Languages Best Practices

 If you occupy a bilingual position, it is because your work requires you to use your second official language on a regular basis.
 This regular use of your second official language will in turn help you to maintain your language skills and feel more at ease in your second official language.

-If you occupy a unilingual position, regular practice of your second official language at work will help you to develop your competencies, and could serve as a launching pad as you progress in your career in the federal public service.
+If you occupy a unilingual position, regular use of your second official language at work will help you to develop your competencies, and could serve as a launching pad as you progress in the federal public service.

 Bilingualism is everyone's business!